What Is a Certificate of Insurance?

 Simplify COI Management with illumend

-If tracking insurance certificates across multiple vendors feels overwhelming, illumend, powered by myCOI, removes the friction.
+If tracking insurance certificates across multiple vendors feels overwhelming, illumend, from myCOI, removes the friction.
 The platform empowers you to send one-click vendor invites that guide them through providing their COI without portals or logins.

 Lumie™, the built-in AI guide, explains insurance requirements in plain language.
 You'll get real-time compliance decisions with proactive alerts when coverage is about to expire.
 For construction teams, illumend integrates directly with Procore to streamline insurance tracking.